opentofu/equivalence-testing/README.md

 ### Rewrites

-You can specify a custom list of rewrites to ignore well-known differences between files being compared.
+You can specify a custom list of rewrites (supporting regexps, see [this function](https://pkg.go.dev/regexp#Regexp.ReplaceAll) for details) to ignore well-known differences between files being compared.
 Rewrites are a map of file name to a "from" - "to" mapping to apply to the file.
 These are meant to be direct mappings.

 For example, a rewrite like: